SchemaPlus/schema_associations/README.md

 Tables names that don't start with `hpy_` will continue to use the default determination.

 You can set up multiple mappings.
-E.g. if you're using several engines they can each set up the mapping for their own moduels.
+E.g. if you're using several engines they can each set up the mapping for their own modules.

 You can set up a mapping from or to the empty string, in order to unconditionally add or remove prefixes from all model class names.